NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/faq/_index.md

 {{</ faq-money >}}

 {{< faq-share "How can I share ethical issues or knowledge?" >}}
 We are happy to receive new cases for review.
 And we are always open to discuss issues and knowledge in ethical algorithms.
-Reach out to us <a href="index.html#contactform" style="text-decoration:underline;" class="btn-link">here</a>.
+Reach out to us <a href="index.html#contactform" class="btn-link">here</a>.
 {{</ faq-share >}}

 {{< faq-washing "How do you prevent ethics washing?" >}}